 Here we start to do the work on optimizing assets after a theme change if you need it.
 If you have a great theme already, we skip step 2 and move here.

-We use WPRocket for almost all sites we work on.
+We use WPRocket for almost all sites we work on and sometimes couple it with Perfmatters if we need to shut off certain elements site wide.
 The reason is it’s so easy to use and they do a good job with features.
 Is it perfect?
 No. It just doesn’t need a rocket scientist to set it up and that’s why we like to provide it for our customers so they have better controls over things.

 This step can often take the most work as you have to make changes, test, tweak, test, tweak, test, and on and on.
 It’s a constant game of little changes to optimize the theme more if needed, plugins, etc.